 Another important piece of advice: Don’t tell anyone about your whistleblower case.
 I’ll repeat that in another way: Don’t tell anyone that you have come forward to be a whistleblower.

-The only person you should talk to about your case and trust is your attorney.
+The only person you should talk to and trust about your whistleblower case is your attorney.
 There will be a temptation at times to share this experience with an important friend or colleague.
 Take my advice: Don’t do it.
 There is much at risk.
 If you have a good attorney you can get advice on this.
 I am certain your attorney can share many experiences from their previous whistleblower clients on this matter.

-One last point: It’s important to act swiftly, both from the point of view of stopping the fraud or wrongdoing from continuing as well as making it more likely you will get a reward from the government.
+One last point: It’s important to act swiftly, both from the point of view of stopping the fraud or wrongdoing from continuing as well as making it more likely you will get a reward from the government for blowing the whistle.
 Quick action is paramount.

 Good luck and stay determined.